sabir1919/Stork-Auto-Bot/README.md

 # Stork-Auto-Bot
 By Sabirusman
 Installation
-Clone the repository:
+1:Clone the repository:
 git clone https://github.com/airdropinsiders/Stork-Auto-Bot.git
 Navigate to the project directory: cd Stork-Auto-Bot
-Install dependencies:
+2:Install dependencies:
 npm install
-Configure your credentials (see Configuration section below) Configuration
+3:Configure your credentials (see Configuration section below) Configuration
 Easy Setup with account.js
 The bot now uses a account.js file for credentials.